naved001/obmd/README.md

 }
 ```

-The choices for database type are "sqlite3" and "postgres".
+The choices for database type are `sqlite3` and `postgres`.
-If using postgres, the DBPath URI might look like:
+If using postgres, the DBPath string might look like:

-	"postgresql://username:password@localhost:5432/db-name"
+	"host=localhost port=5432 user=username password=pass dbname=obmd"

 The admin token should be a (cryptographically randomly generated)
 128-bit value encoded in hexadecimal.
 You can generate such a token by